 Confused with these notations?
 Don’t worry.
 We all have been there.

-First of all, let’s begin by understanding that it is not mandatory to write the words args and kwargs.
+First of all, let’s begin by understanding that it is not mandatory to write the words argskwargs.
 You can go with anything unless you have the asterisk (*) sign.
-The asterisk sign basically takes a variable number of arguments.
+The asterisk sign basically takes a variable number of Command line arguments.

 From the Python documentation on what does ** (double star/asterisk) and * (star/asterisk) do for parameters?

-If there are more positional arguments than there are formal parameter slots, a TypeError exception is raised, unless a formal parameter using the syntax “*identifier” is present; in this case, that formal parameter receives a tuple containing the excess positional arguments (or an empty tuple if there were no excess positional arguments).
+In Python functions, if there are more positional arguments than there are formal parameter slots, a TypeError exception is raised, unless a formal parameter using the syntax “*identifier” is present.
+In this case, that formal parameter receives a tuple containing the excess positional arguments (or an empty tuple if there were no excess positional arguments).
+This mechanism is particularly useful for handling multiple arguments efficiently within Python functions.

-If any keyword argument does not correspond to a formal parameter name, a TypeError exception is raised, unless a formal parameter using the syntax “**identifier” is present; in this case, that formal parameter receives a dictionary containing the excess keyword arguments (using the keywords as keys and the argument values as corresponding values), or a (new) empty dictionary if there were no excess keyword arguments.
+If any keyword argument does not correspond to a formal parameter name, a TypeError exception is raised, unless a formal parameter using the syntax “**identifier” is present; in this case, that formal parameter receives a dictionary containing the excess keyword arguments (using the keywords as keys and the argument values as corresponding values), or a (new) empty dictionary if there were no excess assign to these keyword arguments and Separate Arguments.

 Confused?
 Let’s start with a simple example.